goplot/goplot/README.md

 goplot
 =========

-goplot is a manager for chia farms written in bash!
+Goplot is a manager for chia farms written in bash!

 Development of goplot was based on these principles: